Kiana, Alaska: Transportation

-There are many types and uses of transportation in and around Kiana, and include travel over both land and water.

-The types of land transportation used by the people in Kiana are all terrain vehicles, cars, trucks, and snow machines.
-They are used for a variety of reasons such as for getting around the village and just riding around.
+There are several types and uses of transportation in and around Kiana which include travel over land and water.
+Types of land transportation used by the people in Kiana are all terrain vehicles, cars, trucks, and snow machines.
+They are used for getting around the village and just riding around.

 Some vehicles are used to travel between villages.
-In the winter, an ice road is usually plowed or formed on the Kobuk River from Kiana to Noorvik, and extends all the way to Kotzebue.
+In the winter, an ice road is usually plowed or formed on the Kobuk River from Kiana to Noorvik; it extends all the way to Kotzebue.
 In the summer, the people of Kiana use the same routes on motor boats to get to other villages.

 In all seasons, people use bush airplanes to get to all other villages in the region.
 Bob Baker Memorial Airport is located one mile from the city.
 Bering Air and Ravn Air provide service to Kotzebue and other locations.

-The barge system that services Kiana is Crowley Marine Services.
-This system goes to Kiana every summer, bringing gas, fuel, and other useful products.
+The barge system which services Kiana is Crowley Marine Services.
+CMS goes to Kiana every summer, bringing gas, fuel, and other products.
 Store owners use large boats to ship goods upriver.

-Cost of transportation is very significant.
-For example, the costs of gas and reservations to go on a bush plane are very high.
-Bering Air costs are : round trip to Kotzebue $324, and to Noorvik $180.
-With Ravn Air:Round trip to Kotzebue is $240, and to Noorvik $160.
-The gas prices vary : at the Kiana City Office, it costs $7.21, with tax, for one gallon of gas.
-At Lee's Sea Air (store in Kiana), it's $12 for one gallon.
+The costs for transportation are very significant.
+For example, buying tickets on a bush plane and fuel costs are high.
+Bering Air charges $324 for round trip fare to Kotzebue, and $180 round trip to Noorvik.
+Ravn Air tickets are $240 round trip to Kotzebue and $160 round both ways to Noorvik.
+Gas prices vary.
+At the Kiana City Office, it costs $7.21 including tax for a gallon of gas.
+At Lee's Sea Air (the store in Kiana), it's $12 for a gallon.